SaiTejBarla/infosys_internship/README.md

 3. Without loops check whether the number is Power of 2.
 4. Flatten a nested list without using recursion.
 5. Find First Non-Repeating character.

+Day 5 -
+We were asked some about some basic knowledge on Health Care (based on our project).